Mihir-Rajora20/Reddit-Flair-Detector/README.md

  * Requires text data in comments and titles.
 Wont work well on unpopular posts with small number of comments.
  * Some of the posts in Business & Finance and Policy/Economy are mixed up due to a similar word distribution and theme of discussion.
  * Non Political has a non unique word distribution, hence some posts are not easily identified by the model.
- Note: Due to the recent politicisation of the COVID-19 situation, some recent post flaired under the same may be predicted as Politics   by the model.
+ Note: Due to the recent politicisation of the Coronavirus situation, some recent post flaired under the same may be predicted as Politics   by the model.

 # References